AndryWinston/TaskManager/README.md

     provide detailed information like description of the task, the status of completion, as well as the author and performer.
   2. Tasks Management:
     Task Manager allows users to view and create new tasks, manage all currently running tasks, leave comments, switch between them,  and close tasks that are was completed.

 Using Technology: Java, Hibernate, Docker, MySQL.
-FrameWork: Spring, Lombok, Swagger.
+FrameWork: Spring, Lombok, JWT.